xovel/xovel.github.io/source/_posts/2016-06-03-http-status-code.md

 #### 526 Invalid SSL Certificate

 > CloudFlare could not validate the SSL/TLS certificate that the origin server presented.

+#### 527 Railgun Error

+> Error 527 indicates that the request timed out or failed after the WAN connection had been established.

 ### 其他HTTP状态码